Skip to main content

 Penalties for Unpermitted Work in New York

-New York doesn't play around with unpermitted work.
-One to three family homes face six times the normal permit fee.
-The minimum penalty sits at six hundred dollars and the maximum reaches ten thousand dollars.
+New York doesn't go easy on unpermitted work.
+One to two family homes face six times the normal permit fee.
+The minimum penalty is six hundred dollars.
+It can reach ten thousand dollars.

-Other buildings pay twenty one times the fee.
-Those penalties start at six thousand dollars and top out at fifteen thousand dollars.
-Sections 28-213.1.1 and 28-213.1.2 lay out these exact multipliers.
+Larger buildings get charged twenty one times the fee.
+Those penalties start at six thousand dollars and climb to fifteen thousand.
+Sections 28-213.1.1 and 28-213.1.2 lay out these multipliers.
+Nobody wants that bill after the fact.

 How Long Is a Building Permit Good For in New York?

-Permits in New York last twelve months from issuance.
+Permits last twelve months from issuance.
 You must start work within that window or the permit expires.
-The city also expects substantial completion inside twelve months of starting.
+The city considers work abandoned if you don't finish within twelve months.

 Who Pulls the Permit in New York?